Egypt generals promise civilian rule

 The unrest has knocked Egypt's markets.
 The benchmark share index has fallen 11 percent since Thursday, hitting its lowest level since March 2009.
 The Egyptian pound fell to its weakest against the dollar since January 2005.

-The United States, which gives Egypt's military $1.3 billion a year in aid, called for an end to the "deplorable" violence in Egypt and said elections there must go forward.
+The United States, which gives Egypt's military $1.3 billion (831.0 million pounds) a year in aid, called for an end to the "deplorable" violence in Egypt and said elections there must go forward.

 "We are deeply concerned about the violence.
 The violence is deplorable.
 We call on all sides to exercise restraint," White House spokesman Jay Carney said.